CrayLabs/SmartSim/doc/overview.rst

 Infrastructure Library
 ----------------------

-The infrastructure library (IL) provides a single API to automate the process of deploying the infrastructure necessary to run complex experiments on a number of different platforms.
+The infrastructure library (IL) provides an API to automate the process of deploying the infrastructure necessary to run complex experiments on a number of different platforms.
 This includes interaction with the file system, workload manager, system level APIs, operating system, external libraries, and simulation models.
+The easiest way to conceptualize the IL is as a constructor of microservices that facilitate coupling HPC workloads to modern data science tooling.

 The IL is responsible for communicating with the operating system and optionally a workload manager (like Slurm and PBS), if it's running on a supercomputer or